elixir-ecto/ecto/examples/simple/README.md

 # Simple

 To run this example, you need to ensure postgres is up and running with a `postgres` username and `postgres` password.
-If you want to run with another credentials, just change the `Repo.conf/0` in the `lib/simple.ex` file.
+If you want to run with another credentials, just change the settings in the `config/config.exs` file.

 Then, from the command line: